MajetyPrashanth/MajetyPrashanth/README.md

 - 👯 I’m looking to collaborate on Machine Learning Projects.
 - 🤔 I’m looking for help with guidance on courses.
 - 💬 Ask me about Algorithms and Programming.
-- 📫 How to reach me: https://www.linkedin.com/in/prashanth-majety-7b474318b/
+- 📫 How to reach me: LinkedIn - [Prashanth Majety]
 - 😄 Pronouns: He / His
 - ⚡ Fun fact: I can sing and draw potraits !